 - It’s almost impossible to balance my sport, classes, and personal life.

-- I don’t think my coach remembers how hard it is to manage a student’s week.
+- I don’t think my coach remembers how hard it is to manage a student’s time throughout the week.

-The key is to not perceive yourself as a victim of busyness.
+The key is to not perceive yourself as a victim of busyness and learn how to manage your time as a student effectively.
 Here are some ideas.

 Nine Ideas to Manage Energy and Time Better